How do hackers hack a bank account and how to protect themselves?

 How to protect yourself from keylogger?

 Make sure your computer is free of malware using anti-virus software.
-A good antivirus program will detect and remove keyloggers before they can do any harm.
+A good antivirus program will detect and remove keyloggers before they can cause damage.
 Keyloggers can indeed be deleted before causing damage.

-Know that two-factor authentication can be a valuable security layer for mobile banking.
-A hacker will still need the passcode even if they got your login details.
+Know that two-factor authentication can prove to be a valuable layer of security for mobile banking.
+A hacker will still need the passcode even if they have obtained your login details.

 2- Phishing